aharonium/opensiddur.org/posts/HTML/prayers/civic-calendar/united-states/thanksgiving-day/the-new-collosus-by-emma-lazarus-1883-yiddish-translation-by-rachel-kirsch-holtman-1938.html.md

 Here at our sea-washed, sunset gates shall stand
 A mighty woman with a torch, whose flame
 Is the imprisoned lightning, and her name
-MOTHER OF EXILES.
-From her beacon-hand
-Glows world-wide welcome; her mild eyes command
+MOTHER OF EXILES.[foot]Cf. Megillah 29a.4.[/foot] From her beacon-hand Glows world-wide welcome; her mild eyes command
 The air-bridged harbor that twin cities frame.
 </div></td></tr>